Kalmoohi (2010 TV series): Plot

-Noor Bano is a young widow and a deep human being, lives in a hostel of Murree.
+Noor Bano is a young widow and a deep human being, living in a hostel in Murree.
 Her tragic past disturbs her mentally.
-She has an emotional relation with Nun Josephine and they have great affection for each other.
+She has an emotional relationship with Nun Josephine, and they have great affection for each other.
+In Sheikhupura, the matriarchs of a haveli, Sultana and Saeeda (called Bey Ji by her children), decide to marry the former's step-son Adil to Sultana's orphan niece Aliya, who lives in Lahore with her uncle Faheem.
+However, Bey Ji's spoiled and only son Shani gets attracted to her beauty and wants to marry her.
+Bey Ji doesn't want to break Adil's heart by doing so, but takes this step forcefully when Shani goes away, leaving the house.
+She also convinces Adil to agree to the marriage.

-In Sheikhupura, the matriarchs of a haveli Sultana and Saeeda (called as Bey ji by her children) decides to marry the former's step son Adil.
-They take his proposal for Sultana's orphan niece Aliya who lives in Lahore with her uncle Faheem.
-However, Bey ji's spoilt and the only son Shani gets attracted to her beauty and wants to marry her.
-Bey ji doesn't want to break Adil's heart by doing so but takes this step forcefully when Shani goes away leaving the house.
-She also convinces Adil for this marriage.
+Noor Bano, the daughter of Saeeda's deceased childhood friend, comes to attend the wedding and actively takes part in the preparations.
+She helps Bey Ji with the household work and Aliya with her marital and personal affairs.
+After the marriage, Shani starts spending more time with his wife and, consequently, gets away from Bey Ji.
+Bey Ji gets angry over it and reprimands him in front of everyone through Adil.
+Due to Noor Bano's helpful behavior towards Aliya, the latter becomes attached to her.
+They become good friends and start calling each other by the common nickname 'Kalmoohi'.

-Noor Bano, the daughter of Saeeda's deceased childhood friend comes to attend the wedding and actively takes part in the preparations.
-She helps Bey Ji in the household work and Aliya in her marital and personal affairs.
-After marriage, Shani starts spending more time with his wife and consequently getting away from Bey Ji.
-Bey Ji gets angry over it and wiggles him in front of everyone through Adil.
-Due to Noor Bano's helpful behaviour for Aliya, the latter becomes attached to her.
-They become good friends and start calling each other with a common nickname 'Kalmoohi'.
-When Bey Ji rebukes Aliya as she doesn't know housework, she starts learning things.
-Upon observing his wife too busy in the work, Shani forbids Bey Ji that Aliya will not do housework and will study further instead.
-Bey Ji again gets angry on Shani and he becomes busy in teaching English to Aliya.
-Bey Ji asks Adil to make him understand but they become bitter when face each other.
+When Bey Ji rebukes Aliya for not knowing housework, she starts learning things.
+Upon observing his wife too busy with work, Shani forbids Bey Ji from making Aliya do housework and insists she will study further instead.
+Bey Ji again gets angry with Shani, and he becomes busy teaching English to Aliya.
+Bey Ji asks Adil to make him understand, but they become bitter when they face each other.